 What matters more for me now is that I have known a love like that.
 Of which one could always dream and only a few would be fortunate enough to have lived through.
 And that knowledge makes me happy and content.

-What now remain are memories.
+What now remains are memories.
 Beautiful memories that make me feel blessed to have known and experienced an emotion so warm.
 Memories that I would always want to nurture in my heart, so that they may help me in the process of becoming a better human being.
 Memories that make me smile, instantly.

 Related reading: My flawed concept of ‘The One’